PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-10 04:47:12
+Last updated: 2024-04-10 04:47:47
-Random Quote: I can bring you in warm, or I can bring you in cold. - Din Djarin
+Random Quote: Finally, you will be among pears who understand you.
+Maybe you'll even make some friends. - Morticia Addams